MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 ---
 title: No build step
-description: How to add Vue.js to your frontend as plain JS and HTML - without a build step or using Node, Webpack or Vue CLI
+description: How to add Vue to your frontend as plain JS and HTML
 ---

 {% raw %}

+Here is how to add Vue to your site - without a build step.
+You don't need Vue CLI, Webpack or even Node.

 ## Loading Production Vue